smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 #### Registration race

-From the Core perspective registration process is sequential and since it will cache registration order, there gonna be no race condition during registration.
+From the Core perspective, registration process is sequential and since it will cache registration order, there will not be race conditions during registration.

 #### Capability race

 ##### Vehicle is the hotspot

-After the application from the device is connected and Vehicle should be hotspot, Core will send `OnNetworkConfiguration` notification to the application and to HMI.
-Since it is Vehicle responsibility to start Hotspot, Core should wait for `OnCapabilityUpdate` with the updated capabilities.
-Only after this notification, Core is ready to process feature enabled application from another device.
+After the application from the device is connected and if the vehicle should be the hotspot, SDL Core will send `OnNetworkConfiguration` notification to the application and to the HMI.
+Since it is the vehicle's responsibility to start the hotspot, Core should wait for `OnCapabilityUpdate` with the updated capabilities.
+Only after this notification is Core ready to process feature enabled application from another device.

 #### Mobile device is the hotspot

-After Core has decided, that Mobile device should be an Access point, Core will send `OnNetworkConfiguration` notification to the application and HMI.
-Since HMI has nothing to do before establishing WiFi connection.
-So the HMI capability will be updated only after connection attempt to the Mobile hotspot.
+After SDL Core has decided that the mobile device should be an access point, Core will send `OnNetworkConfiguration` notification to the application and HMI.
+Since HMI has nothing to do before establishing WiFi connection, the HMI capability will be updated only after connection attempt to the mobile hotspot.
 Before this point, Core will not be able to process feature enabled applications from other devices.

 ### WiFi disconnection

-Core knows nothing of WiFi connection state.
-The application which uses this feature, will connect via secondary transport.
+SDL Core knows nothing of the WiFi connection state.
+The application which uses this feature will connect via secondary transport.
 After the connection is established, Core will not proceed feature RPCs to the application.
-Once WiFi connetion lost, secondary transport connection will be broken, so the feature will be enabled again for the Application until TCP connection will be established.
+Once WiFi connection is lost, secondary transport connection will be broken, so the feature will be enabled again for the application until TCP connection will be established.

 ### Manual WiFi connection

-Mobile device is still can be connected to the Vehicle manually (or vice versa).
-In this case, if an application is connected via other transports, it will receive TransportEventUpdate and applications will be able to connect via WiFi, so the feature is not requred after this point.
+Mobile device can still be connected to the vehicle manually (or vice versa).
+In this case, if an application is connected via other transports, it will receive `TransportEventUpdate` and applications will be able to connect via WiFi, so the feature is not required after this point.
 Core should not process `OnNetworkConfiguration` and `JoinNetwork` for the application, which is already connected via WiFi.

-However, if there are no applications connected via WiFi, Core knows nothing of the established connection, so the first feature enable application will still be able to use the feature.
+However, if there are no applications connected via WiFi, Core knows nothing of the established connection, so the first feature enabled application will still be able to use the feature.

 ![WiFi AP created manually.
 Disconnected](../assets/proposals/0245-sharing-wifi-ssid-and-password/WiFi_AP_created_manually_Disconnected.png)